Widow in Ontario with $1.5M: Cottage Capital Gains and Alter Ego Trust Decision in 2026

 The cottage gain: $700,000 FMV minus $250,000 ACB = $450,000 capital gain.

-The number that matters: $138,290 in capital gains tax on the cottage — more than six times the $21,750 probate fee.
-An alter ego trust eliminates probate but does nothing to reduce the capital gains tax.
-In fact, it makes the capital gains tax worse.
+The number that matters: $120,440 in capital gains tax on the cottage — more than five times the $21,750 probate fee.
+An alter ego trust eliminates probate on the cottage portion but does nothing to reduce the capital gains tax.
+The right focus for Helen's plan is when and how the gain gets recognized, not how to avoid the probate line.

 The Non-Registered Account: $45K Gain Stacks on Top